whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 Benjamin Franklin also noticed this, saying "No European who has tasted Savage Life can afterwards bear to live in our societies."[xxx-lies my teacher told me|p107] "Savage" has been a common European label for people of healthy cultures, which will be discussed later.
 Many enslaved people who escaped British or American bondage also ran away to live with healthy cultures.[xxx-lies my teacher told me|p108]

 Even when people of unhealthy cultures were captured in war, they commonly liked living in a respectful society so much that they wanted to stay.
-When the French and Haudenosaunee Confederacy engaged in an exchange of war prisoners in 1699, Cadwallader Colden noted how the French prisoners didn't want to return home after experiencing life in a healthy culture: "...notwithstanding the French Commissioners took all the Pains possible to carry Home the French, that were Prisoners with the [Haudenosaunee], and they had full Liberty from the Indians, few of them could be persuaded to return."[xxx-beyond geography|possession]
+When the French and Haudenosaunee engaged in an exchange of war prisoners in 1699, Cadwallader Colden noted how the French didn't want to return home after experiencing life in a healthy culture: "...notwithstanding the French Commissioners took all the Pains possible to carry Home the French, that were Prisoners with the [Haudenosaunee], and they had full Liberty from the Indians, few of them could be persuaded to return."[xxx-beyond geography|possession]

 In other words, French prisoners of war had lived in a non-abusive culture and liked it so much that few could be persuaded to go home.
 Colden noticed that this wasn't unique to the French, as "the English had as much Difficulty" and he wrote that this uneven prisoner exchange "has been found true on many other Occasions."